joaovitoriasilva/endurain/README.md

 | /app/user_images | <local_path>/endurain/backend/app/user_images:/app/user_images | Necessary for user image persistence on container image updates |
 | /app/bulk_import | <local_path>/endurain/backend/bulk_import:/app/bulk_import | Necessary to enable bulk import of activities.
 Place here your activities files |
 | /app/app.log | <local_path>/endurain/backend/app.log:/app/app.log | Log file for the backend |

+## Bulk import

+Some notes for bulk import:
+- After the files are processed, the files are deleted from the filesystem.
+If needed please keep a backup of your files.
+- GEOCODES API has a limit of 1 Request/Second on the free plan, so if you have a large number of files, it might not be possible to import all in the same action.

 ## Strava Integration